wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-high-availability-linux.md

 	  }
 	}

-The URL tells us that the service is currently running on **head node 0**.
+The URL tells us that the service is currently running on a head node named __hn0-CLUSTERNAME__.

 The state tells us that the service is currently running, or **STARTED**.